Construction & Development

 • PEC is in compliance with the National Electrical Code (NEC) and the National Electrical Safety Code (NESC).
 For your protection, PEC urges you or your electrician to use only NEC-approved procedures and materials.

 • PEC does not inspect temporary meter loops or temporary service construction and assumes no liability for any damages or injuries from their construction.
 PEC will refuse service where a known hazardous condition exists and/or if connections do not meet the specifications outlined in the following documents.
+Some jurisdictions require that they inspect temporary meter loops prior to PEC energizing.

-• We urge you to use a qualified electrician to prevent safety hazards, additional costs and delays.
+• We urge you to use a qualified electrician to prevent safety hazards, additional costs, and delays.
 PEC requires that all construction meets or exceeds these specifications prior to service connection.

 If you have any questions, please call our district engineering/planning group at 877-372-0391 and select the district office closest to your construction location.